 - Do more with the traffic you have.

-In my opinion, you should do both even though most people focus on the first option.
+In our opinion, you should do both, even though most people focus on the first option.

 Those bloggers don’t realize they’re losing a large chunk of their traffic before it even has a chance to convert.

 One of the best ways to see how well you’re using your traffic is to look at your bounce rate.